 Interlocking plastic tiles are a popular choice to finish off a garage floor.
 The plastic tile systems sold by Swisstrax and Racedeck® are rigid PVC tiles that claim "unbeatable" strength and durability.

 While we know that plastic floor tiles do have their place (and I'll address that use in a future article), for the homeowner looking for long-term reliable and durable garage floor protection, epoxy coatings are usually the hands-down best choice.

-As a national franchise network, PremierGarage decided to offer the plastic tile products, but we, as a local franchise at the time, decided to skip offering the plastic tiles.
+As a national franchise network, PremierGarage decided to offer the plastic tile products, but we, as a local franchise at that time (2004-2010), decided to skip offering the plastic tiles.
 Why?
 Because leading up to that point, we had replaced over a dozen garages where plastic garage floor tiles had been installed and each time the homeowner had valid complaints about these systems.

 Here are five typical problems with plastic garage floor tiles:

 - Not as easy to install as the videos claim.
-While the videos make the interlocking plastic tiles seem very easy to install, they arent as easy as depicted.
-This is especially true when your garage floor isnt flat (due to a drainage slope or foundation settling).
+While the videos make the interlocking plastic tiles seem very easy to install, they are not as easy as depicted.
+This is especially true when your garage floor is not flat (due to a drainage slope or foundation settling).